jpdenford/DoorSlackBot/README.md

-# Post the status of the toilet door to slack using Raspberry Pi
+# Post the status of a door to slack using Raspberry Pi

 A simple bot using node js to poll a door sensor (gpio pin) and post the result to a Slack Channel